 Mezzanine loans are made to the owner of the commercial real estate and typically are secured via the equity interest in the said property or other properties.
 These type of loans are subordinate to a senior loan but senior to the owner’s equity.
 These loans may be tranched into senior and junior mezzanine loans and the loans are structured with various covenants and more extensive assurances being provided to the mezzanine lender than the senior debt lenders will obtain.

 Preferred equity typically pay a preferred return from the investment’s cash flow rather than an interest payment, often the preferred equity investments are cumulative in nature allowing time for the borrower to heal in the event that there is insufficient cash flow to pay the preferred dividends immediately.
 These interests are not secured by the underlying real estate, but upon the occurrence of the preferred equity dividend being in arrears, the preferred equity typically has the right to effect a change of control with respect to the ownership of the property.

 Other Real Estate Securities

-Under this category, collateralised loan obligations (CLO’s) that are collateralised by pools of real estate debt instruments, provided that they are comprised mainly of senior loans, may be considered for inclusion.
+Under this category, collateralised loan obligations (CLO’s) that are collateralised by pools of real estate debt instruments and are comprised mainly of senior loans.

 As shown in the illustrative capital stack, the appropriate level of leverage employed depends upon the risk of the underlying investments.
-Similarly, as we seek to invest, on a leveraged basis, into various opportunities that present, and those opportunities themselves represent different parts of the capital stack, we will be highly cognisant of the degree to which leverage is employed.
+Similarly, one needs to be highly cognisant of the degree of risk being assumed when investing in different parts of the Real Estate capital stack.

-Our strategy is to initially focus on the First Mortgage segment of the capital structure and over time, with earnings retentions of the Fund, move slowly up the risk curve to include Mezzanine and Preferred Equity.
+The focus of the Fund is on the First Mortgage segment of the capital structure and over time, with earnings retentions of the Fund, move slowly up the risk curve to include Mezzanine and Preferred Equity.
 These higher risk positions will be smaller in size so as to ensure granularity to the portfolio construct.